-In this subsection, some empirical results on CelebA-HQ dataset are presented to show the characteristics of our method.
-We first analyze different loss functions, and then present some progressive face swapping results.
-Finally, we demonstrate how to solve the occlusion problem with our method.
+In this subsection, empirical results on the CelebA-HQ dataset are presented to demonstrate the characteristics of our method, where 29,000 images are randomly selected as the training images and 1000 images are used as the testing images.
+We first analyze different training loss functions, and then present some progressive face swapping results.

-\textbf{Training objective functions.} Our method mainly consists of four loss functions: an identity loss, an attribute preservation loss, a reconstruction loss and an adversarial loss.
+\flushleft \textbf{Objective functions.} Our method mainly consists of four loss functions: an identity loss, an attribute preservation loss, a reconstruction loss, and an adversarial loss.
 One natural question is the convergence of these loss functions.
 Here, we present the convergence curves of different loss functions in Figure~\ref{fig:objfunction} except for the adversarial loss, which describes the objective of a minimax two-player game between the generator and discriminator.
-As shown in Figure~\ref{fig:objfunction}, all of the loss functions can converge to an optimal solution.
+As shown in Figure~\ref{fig:objfunction}, all loss functions converge to an optimal solution.
 From Figure~\ref{fig:objfunction}, we also note another interesting phenomenon.
 The attribute preservation loss $\mathcal{L}_{attr}$ decreases rapidly, while the identity loss $\mathcal{L}_{id}$ rises slightly at the beginning.
 Then $\mathcal{L}_{id}$ reaches the highest value, and $\mathcal{L}_{attr}$ obtains the lowest value.
-We name this process stage I. Our method attempts to reconstruct the target image at this stage.
+We name this process stage I. Our method is designed to reconstruct the target image at this stage.
 The attribute preservation loss and the reconstruction loss play a dominant role in synthesizing the face image.
-However, when the identity loss rises to a certain value, it becomes larger than the attribute preservation loss and the reconstruction loss.
-Then, our method attempts to synthesize an image that has the same identity as the source image, which will lead to a lower identity loss and a higher attribute preservation loss at the same time.
+However, when the identity loss rises to a certain value, it becomes larger than the attribute preservation and reconstruction losses.
+Our method then synthesizes an image with the same identity as the source image, which will lead to a lower identity loss and a higher attribute preservation loss simultaneously.
 This process is named stage II.
-Finally, all of the losses decrease slowly and converge to an optimal solution.
+Finally, all losses decrease slowly and converge to an optimal solution.